goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 If you think of how experimental data would look as a scatter plot, the points likely wouldn't fall perfectly onto a line drawn through them.
 The line passing through this "cloud of data" is called a _line of best fit_ because it tries to minimize the distance between itself and individual data points.

-To illustrate this, let's load another in-built data set called `cars`.
+To illustrate, let's load another in-built data set called `cars`.
 It consists of 50 observations and two variables (`dist` and `speed`).
 Let's plot the observations as a scatter plot and add a line of best fit using `geom_smooth`:

 ```r
 carsdata <- cars